Chapter 6: The Normal Distribution and The Central Limit Theorem

 - Technology

 We would like to avoid complicated math if possible, so option 1 is out.
+Also, Calculus Integration is beyond the scope of this textbook.

-In order to avoid the math, a process called “Standardizing” can be used (option 2).
-This involves Z-scores, the Standard Normal Distribution and Tables.
-Although this tried and true process is now somewhat antiquated, it is a great place to start.
+In order to avoid the math, a process called "Standardizing" can be used (option 2).
+This involves Z-scores, the Standard Normal Distribution, and Tables.
+Although this tried-and-true process is now somewhat antiquated, it is a great place to start.

 There are many technologies such as calculators and various statistical software that let us skip the entire standardizing process and instantaneously provide us with a probability.
 Although we typically have these at our disposal to use in practice, it is good to understand the process going on behind the scenes to make sure we apply our technology correctly.